Is house battery backup power really possible?

 No one likes to sit in a dark home during power outages without heating or air conditioning.
 But traditional generator systems can be expensive, cumbersome to install or put away, and harmful to the environment.
 This is why many homeowners turn to house battery backup systems.

 These power sources can help keep the lights on and stay comfortable when the main power source is off.
 However, what is your expectation of the system-especially during prolonged power outages?
 What should you do to build a perfect backup system?

 What is a house backup battery?

 When your standard power supply fails, the house battery backup system can keep the electrical system of the entire house running normally.
-Usually, this involves storing energy in a battery, which will power your appliances and outlets when the main power source is cut off.
+Usually, this involves storing energy in a lithium ion battery, which will power your appliances and outlets when the main power source is cut off.

 With a backup system, the normal electrical system and sockets in your house is still the energy pipeline for your appliances and equipment.
 So there is no need to unplug or move objects to be energized.

 In addition, many of these systems are automatically turned on, so even if you are not around, your home will take care of it on its own.
 It helps preserve refrigerators, climate control, etc.

 How do house backup batteries work with solar energy?

 In many cases, backup batteries will use electricity from the grid to charge themselves when they are available.
 However, these household battery storage systems can also include solar energy, allowing your battery to be recharged even during prolonged power outages.